happyHooman/Semaphore/README.md

 # Semaphore
-Traffic light application using JavaScript
+Traffic light application using JavaScript.
+I used here some techniques, I've learned, and that are useful.
+Some of them are recurency and callback.

+Stil in development.
+You won't know what a semaphore will be able to do in the future :)

 ## Preview
 Preview it [here](https://rawgit.com/happyHooman/Semaphore/master/index.html)